8ta4/say/DONTREADME.md

 I've chosen to keep the name of this tool as `say` to ensure a smooth installation experience.

-I could have asked you to change your `.skhdrc` file to set up a shortcut for this tool.
-But that would be a hassle.

-And I couldn't do it for you, because that would break [Homebrew's policy](https://docs.brew.sh/Homebrew-and-Python#:~:text=homebrew%20has%20a%20strict%20policy%20never%20to%20write%20stuff%20outside%20of%20the%20brew%20--prefix).

 ## API Key